acsoteldo/Where-Climate-Risk-Becomes-Household-Financial-Instability/README.md

 ### Data Sources:
 This analysis integrates the following cleaned and standardized datasets:
-* American Community Survey (ACS) – demographic and socioeconomic characteristics at the census tract level
+* American Community Survey (ACS)[^1] – demographic and socioeconomic characteristics at the census tract level
-* CDC Social Vulnerability Index (SVI) – measures community vulnerability across socioeconomic status, household composition, minority status, and housing/transportation
+* CDC Social Vulnerability Index (SVI)[^2] – measures community vulnerability across socioeconomic status, household composition, minority status, and housing/transportation
-* FEMA National Risk Index (NRI) – multi-hazard risk metrics and expected annual loss estimates
+* FEMA National Risk Index (NRI)[^3] – multi-hazard risk metrics and expected annual loss estimates
-* FEMA National Flood Hazard Layer (NFHL) – spatial floodplain boundaries used to determine physical flood exposure
+* FEMA National Flood Hazard Layer (NFHL)[^4] – spatial floodplain boundaries used to determine physical flood exposure
-* NOAA Billion-Dollar Disasters – historical context on the frequency and cost of extreme climate events
+* NOAA Billion-Dollar Disasters[^5] – historical context on the frequency and cost of extreme climate events

 All tract-level datasets are joined using a standardized GEOID, while flood exposure is derived through spatial intersection with FEMA floodplain polygons (see _data/_ for questions).